The True Cost of Minimum Payments

 - Stop using cards with outstanding balances for new purchases.

 Minimum payments are not a repayment plan.
 They are a revenue model for credit card companies.
 The sooner you treat them as a floor rather than a target, the sooner your debt starts to shrink.
+For a broader view of the habits that keep people in debt, see how to stop living paycheck to paycheck.

 Start Tracking Your Debt Payoff